daniellaera/hugo-daniel-blog/index.md

 ---
 layout: layout.njk
-title: Home
+title: "Welcome to My Blog"
 ---

-# Welcome

-This is the Eleventy blog.
+Hello, world!
+This is my first post built with **Eleventy** and themed with dark/light mode toggle 🌗.